phax/ph-asic/README.md

 # News and Noteworthy

+* v1.2.1 - work in progress
+    * Requires at least ph-commons 9.1.8ß
 * v1.2.0 - 2018-07-10
     * Changed SignatureHelper API to be more precise and to load keystores from different sources
 * v1.1.0 - 2018-06-20